-Compared to the things that many people cope with on a daily basis, my daughter going into hospital for 5 months due to a mental breakdown, probably wasn’t all that huge.
-But having been told off repeatedly by well-meaning friends for belittling our situation and comparing my ‘thorn’ to others’, I will just say it how it is – life has been pants.
+Compared to the things that many people cope with on a daily basis, my 15 year old daughter going into hospital for 5 months due to a mental breakdown, probably wasn’t all that huge.
+But having been told off repeatedly by well-meaning friends for belittling our situation and comparing my ‘thorn’ to others’, I will just say it how it is – life was a bit pants.

-My intention was to keep this blog as a sacred space to kind of ‘find myself’ (another suggestion…by a well-meaning counsellor this time) but as I’ve become so accustomed to sharing online as a form of therapy, I just don’t think I can keep it in any longer.
-I also have a slight aversion to those blogs that always appear so shiny with everything in its place.
-In my experience, life is just not like that.
-So here I am, warts and all…
+My intention was to keep this blog as a sacred space to ‘find myself’ (another suggestion…by a well-meaning counsellor this time) but as I’ve become so accustomed to sharing online as a form of therapy, I just don’t think I can keep it in any longer.
+I also have a slight aversion to blogs that always appear so shiny with everything in its place.
+In my experience, life can be difficult and anyone who says otherwise is lying!

 1. Recognise it for what it is